Docker Proxy

 Section titled “Monitoring”NORA tracks cache performance via Prometheus metrics at /metrics:

-nora_cache_hits_total— images served from local cachenora_cache_misses_total— images fetched from upstreamnora_docker_downloads_total— total Docker pull operations
+nora_cache_requests_total{result="hit"}— images served from local cachenora_cache_requests_total{result="miss"}— images fetched from upstreamnora_http_requests_total{registry="docker"}— total Docker HTTP operations

 Cache hit rate is also displayed on the Web UI dashboard.